Not a Rockie in sight

 Yak Canutt (left), sergeant of Rangers, with his captain (Jack Rockwell)

 There’s a heroine, of course, Louise (played by Louise Stanley, 15 Westerns 1937 - 44, all B), who first appears in standard 1930s dress on the stagecoach which bandits chase in the first reel and which is saved by the three pards.
-Why was it that in Westerns the cowboys all wore nineteenth century range duds but the gal wore a contemporary dress?
+Why was it that in these Westerns the cowboys all wore nineteenth century range duds but the gal always wore a contemporary dress?
 Most odd.
 Oh well.
 Louise later takes a job in the cantina as a singer (a pretty awful one in fact) and wears a gown that Carmen Miranda would have thought over-the-top.
 What on earth this rather proper damsel is doing singing in a ratty saloon south of the border in a tart’s dress is anyone’s guess.
 I thought she would turn out to be a secret government agent but no, she’s just a bad singer in a worse dress.
 Never mind.

 Pretty in her 1930s outfit